-Sweet and tangy Cucumber Salad is a perfect side dish for your summer BBQ or potluck.
-Thinly sliced cucumbers and red onion are marinated in a sweetened vinegar with spices creating an intense delicious side dish.
-Quick and simple to prepare.
+Sweet and tangy Cucumber Salad is perfect for your summer BBQ or potluck.
+Thinly sliced cucumbers and red onion marinated in vinegar with a touch of sweetness creating an intense delicious side dish.
+Best of all, it’s prepared in minutes.

-The best way to marinate this is to prepare everything and put it in a zip top bag.
-Remove the air in the bag, zip it, squish it to get is all mixed together, and lay it flat to marinate in the fridge or at least an hour to allow the flavors to marry.
-Flip it over once or twice to make sure everything gets covered.
+Place the cukes and onions in a zip top bag along with the other ingredients.
+Remove all the air from bag, seal, and squish it around with you hand to mix it all up.
+Lay it flat to marinate in the fridge for at least 30 – 60 minutes to allow the flavors to marry, flipping it over once or twice to make sure everything gets covered.
 You can marinate it overnight allowing you to make it ahead.
-The cucumbers will lose it’s crispness but the flavor is intense.
-It awakens the taste buds.
+The cucumbers will lose it’s crispness but the flavor is still intense.

-When you are ready to serve, transfer it to your favorite serving bowl and you’re done.
-Quick, simple, and delicious salad with little effort.
-Seriously, anyone can make this Cucumber Salad.
+Quick, simple, and delicious with little effort.
+Seriously, anyone can make this cucumber salad.

 Cucumber SaladPrint Recipe Pin Recipe